-A platform is available for wheelchair users and blind anglers – see below for key access details.
+A platform is available for wheelchair users and blind anglers.
+Please contact us for key access.

 Located on the north bank of the Waimakariri River between Kaiapoi and Kairaki Beach, McIntoshs is a popular fishing and whitebaiting spot with a picnic area.

 The Kairaki Beach entrance opens onto the river mouth and Pegasus Bay.
 The main entrance point to McIntoshs is from a carpark located on Ferry Ave.
 McIntoshs can also be accessed on foot or by cycle from Askeaton Reserve, Kaiapoi, Featherstone Ave and Kairaki.

 Dogs must be kept under effective control at all times.
 No barbecues are provided but visitors are welcome to bring their own, provided they are gas-only and used in areas clear of vegetation.

 Light no fires.
 Dial 111 immediately if you see smoke or flames.

 Wheelchair access fishing platform - Wheelchair anglers can contact us for a key.
 Users must hold a current fishing licence.
 Breaches will result in confiscation of your key or refusal to supply a key for the following season.

 Toilet - On site.

 Fishing - fishing and white baiting.